uriva/rmmbr/README.md

 rmmbr api-token
 ```

-You can then use your token with the API as follows:
+Use your token with the API as follows:

 ```js
 const cacher = cloudCache({